ulbmuenster/invenio-oaipmh-scythe/docs/tutorial.md

 ## Issuing Requests

-oaipmh-scythe provides methods for each of the six OAI verbs (ListRecords, GetRecord, Idenitfy, ListSets, ListMetadataFormats, ListIdentifiers).
+oaipmh-scythe provides methods for each of the six OAI verbs (ListRecords, GetRecord, Identify, ListSets, ListMetadataFormats, ListIdentifiers).

 Start with a ListRecords request: